The Wildlife Camp Experience

 Luggage & Belongings

-Before leaving for/from Camp/Ferry site, please ensure that you have your luggage and belongings with you and that they are in the Vehicle/Boat.
+Before leaving for/from Camp/Jetty, please ensure that you have your luggage and belongings with you and that they are in the Vehicle/Boat.
 It is quite a distance from one point to the other and it will take time (and lots of arrangements) for us to assist you to get your left items.

 Do not ask others to remember to “put this in” or “take that out”.
 We are proud owners of our worldly possessions and have the wonderful honour of taking care of our own things.

 We do not have a dishonesty problem at Camp.
 However, unfortunately, there have been a few cases where our staff and other visitors have been wrongly accused (the presumed “stolen” items were found not to be missing or simply misplaced or accidentally thrown into the garbage).
 It is not nice when someone jumps to conclusion and wrongly accuses others.
 The person may eventually apologise but the damage to the one being accused would have been done.

 We now ask that visitor deposit their valuable, important documents and spare money with our staff in-charge at Camp for safekeeping.
 This measure has been taken to prevent possible false accusations and suspicions that can cause a lot of unpleasantness.

 Do not forget to retrieve your locked things when you leave Camp

 Q: Do I need to take my wallet and money with me when I go out on Safaris and treks?

 A: There are no shops nearby the Camp or in the surrounding jungle area.
 Credit cards are completely useless in the jungle.
 There is no need to take your wallet and money with you when you go out on Safaris and treks.

 Registration for going to the Camp